Lung Pain: 11 Common Causes & What To Do

-Lung pain can be caused by respiratory infections, such as tuberculosis, pneumonia or COVID-19, pleurisy, asthma, emphysema or pulmonary embolism.
-Although patients can report lung pain, lungs themselves do not have pain receptors, and the discomfort that is chelt is usually felt in the upper to mid back.
+Lung pain can be caused by tuberculosis, pneumonia, pleurisy, asthma, emphysema or pulmonary embolism.
+It usually feels like a heavy pressure or discomfort in the upper to mid back.
+Although patients can report lung pain, lungs themselves do not have pain receptors, and pain is related to swelling or other inflammatory processes in the area.

-Whenever you experience any discomfort in the chest area tha worsens quickly or does not resolve within 24 hours, you should see a doctor for assessment and testing to rule out a cardaic issue.
+Whenever you experience any discomfort in the chest area that worsens suddenly or does not resolve within 24 hours, you should see a doctor for assessment and testing to rule out a cardiac issue.

 Imagem ilustrativa número 2